 When it comes to food, sugar is often the subject of regular debates.
 When we talk about “sugar”, we usually think of white sugar first.
 Its nutritional values are far from great: 99.6 g of carbohydrates and 400 kcal per 100 g, as well as a hypoglycemic index of 70; it could definitely be better!
 Sugar doesn’t provide any nutritional benefits for your health.
 That said, it adds flavor, and we usually enjoy it!

 However it’s used, it’s advised to consume it in moderation, to limit its harmful consequences as much as possible (addiction, cardiovascular health issues, diabetes, high insulin sensitivity, etc.), whether you are living with diabetes or not.

-Luckily, whether you are living with diabetes or just want to limit your white sugar intake while continuing to enjoy yourself, there’s a whole load of sugar substitutes out there for diabetics.
+Luckily, whether you are living with diabetes or just want to limit your white sugar intake while continuing to enjoy yourself, there’s a whole load of sugar substitutes out there.
 Plus, guess what?
 They’re natural!
 We’ve put together a list for you.

 The Most Popular: Honey

 There are so many varieties: flower, acacia, sweet chestnut, lavender, etc. Honey has been made around the entire world for centuries.
 Beyond a simple food, it has long been considered to be a real remedy, particularly when applied to wounds.